matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

     `@`- You're going to get back a list of zero or more values `%`- You're going to get back a list of zero or more labelled values

-"context"; words mean different things in different contexts in human languages.
-That concept extends to Perl[^2].

-In this context, the sigil indicates data type of the variable.
+Keep this in mind as we move to the next quote.

 ### Quote